Trump's impeachment in Ukraine obscures war, risks GOP response - ExBulletin

 Sen. Marco Rubio, R-Fla., pushed back on questions about whether Trump’s actions later played a role in Russia’s decision to invade Ukraine in February.

-Republicans are quick to point out that Trump was, in fact, the first president to authorize lethal weapons shipments to Ukraine, which Barack Obama’s administration, with Biden as vice president, refused to do. do for fear of provoking Putin.
+Republicans are quick to point out that Trump was, in fact, the first president to authorize shipments of deadly weapons to Ukraine — something Barack Obama’s administration, with Biden as vice president, has refused to do. do for fear of provoking Putin.

 Sen. Rob Portman, R-Ohio, co-chairman of the Senate Ukraine Caucus who persuaded Trump in a phone call to finally release the $400 million in aid, stood by his decision not to convict Trump for the delay in this help.